The Ultimate Americas Cardroom Review

 Install and launch the poker software.
 You’ll see this screen.
 Click “CREATE NEW ACCOUNT”.

 Fill out your registration details, confirm your email address, and log in.
-Use bonus code ACRBTF to ensure that you receive the entire bonus package.
+Use referral code ACRBTF to ensure that you receive the entire bonus package.

 Visit the Cashier and make any deposit.
 I chose to make a $50 Bitcoin deposit for this example, but this offer still works with the minimum of $25.
 It’s also valid if you deposit by credit card, cash transfer, or any other method.